pekkaan/pythonOCR/README.md

 pythonocr.verify_word(<word>, <file path>)
 ```

-Detailed examples of how to use each of these functions are provided below.
+Detailed examples of how to use each of these functions are provided in **Functions** section.

+### Usage in QAutoRobot

+Work in progress...

 ## Functions